alexcristea/playbook/views/problem-complexity.md

 # Problem Complexity

-There are 3 kind of problems in the world: simple, complicated and complex.
+There are 3 kinds of problems in the world: simple, complicated and complex.

 ### Simple